TeacakeTech/staticpipes-core/README.md

 If you are a python programmer and need something different, then write a python class that extends our base class and write what you need.

+## Install

+* `pip install staticpipes[allbuild]` - if you just want to build a website
+* `pip install staticpipes[allbuild,dev]` - if you want to develop a website

+If you are developing the actual tool, check it out from git, create a virtual environment and run `python3 -m pip install --upgrade pip && pip install -e .[allbuild,dev,staticpipesdev]`

 ## Getting started

 Configure this tool with a simple Python `file.py` in the root of your site.
 This copies files with these extensions